Francesco16p/SMA/CushingLogistic.md

 using DelimitedFiles

 # Use the R interface to retrive the Cushings dataset using the function file.choose()
-# To run the code specifies the path of Cushings.RData
+# To run the code specify in [...] the path of Cushings.RData
 R"Rdata <- load('.../Cushings.RData')"
 @rget y;  @rget X;